slacksec/golang-devops-stuff/website/source/docs/internals/security.html.markdown

 * Remove old key

-Due to the nature of distributed systems, it is difficult to reason about when to change they key used for message encryption on any given member in a cluster.
+Due to the nature of distributed systems, it is difficult to reason about when to change the key used for message encryption on any given member in a cluster.
 Therefore, Serf allows multiple keys to be used to decrypt messages while the cluster converges.
 Decrypting messages becomes more expensive while there is more than one key active, as multiple attempts to decrypt any given